nightroman/FarNet/Vessel/Readme.txt

 1.0.5

 Fix: plain history should be used on negative training results.
-Negative results are often possible when the collected history is not long enough.

 1.0.6